-David Davis resigns as Brexit Secretary
+David Davis resigns over concerns Government's Brexit strategy 'will not work'

 The Prime Minister will insist the plan, which would see the UK share a “common rulebook” for goods as part of a proposal to create a UK-EU free trade area, still meets her Brexit red lines.

-Mr Davis’ decision could now act as a spur to other Brexiteers to take action against Mrs May.
+But Mr Davis’ decision could now act as a spur to other Brexiteers to take action against Mrs May.

-Letters calling for a leadership contest have been submitted to the 1922 Committee of Conservative backbenchers, ITV News understands.
+Letters calling for a leadership contest following the Brexit plan have been submitted to the 1922 Committee of Conservative backbenchers, ITV News understands.

 Tory MP Andrew Bridgen said: “I can’t support the offer which emerged at Chequers – I think it’s a breach of the red lines, in fact the offer is so poor that I couldn’t support it even if the EU were paying us for it.